Long COVID and Your Gut: When Bloating Started After Infection

 The design: participants eat intervention foods (muffins, smoothies, porridge) containing fermentable fibre for three weeks, with stool and blood samples tracked alongside daily symptom logging.
 The hypothesis is that feeding gut bacteria specific fibres can shift the microbiome in ways that modulate immune function and reduce non-GI long-COVID symptoms.

-Two things worth noticing.
+Two things are worth noticing.
 First, the Monash long-COVID trial is testing adding fibre, while the low-FODMAP diet is about reducing certain fermentable carbs.
 Those sound contradictory but they're treating different problems.
 Adding fibre for immune and fatigue endpoints is not the same project as reducing fibre fractions to calm IBS symptoms.
 Second, the trial is still in progress as of 2026.
 No results yet, and results may or may not support a general recommendation.

 What this tells you: Monash is taking post-COVID gut involvement seriously enough to run a dedicated trial.
 It also tells you that the long-COVID story is bigger than just FODMAPs, and low-FODMAP is not being positioned as the long-COVID intervention.